 Dr Nelson was elected to the Federal Parliament of Australia in March 1996.
 After the 2001 election, he was promoted from parliamentary secretary to the Minister for Defence to Cabinet in the senior portfolio of Minister for Education, Science and Training.
 Here he drove major reforms to universities and a focus on school standards and reporting.
 In 2006 he was appointed Minister for Defence when troops were deployed to Iraq, Afghanistan, East Timor and the Solomon Islands.
 He oversaw major new investments in Defence including the decision to purchase four C-17 heavy lift Globemasters, 24 FA-18F super hornets, three air warfare destroyers, two Landing Helicopter Docks (LHDs), two additional battalions for the Australian army and a multibillion dollar recruitment and retention package.

 In 1995 Dr Nelson was awarded the AMA’s highest honour, the Gold Medal for “Distinguished Service to Medicine and Humanity”.
 In recognition of his commitment to public health, he was awarded an Honorary Fellowship of the Royal Australasian College of Physicians.
-In 2011 he received an Honorary Doctorate from Flinders University and in 2017, an Honorary Doctorate from the Australian National University in 2017 and the University of South Australia in 2019.
+He is the recipient of three honorary doctorates - in 2011 from the Flinders University of South Australia; the Australian National University in 2017 and the University of South Australia in 2019.
 He is a Fellow of the Royal Society of NSW (2017), Rotary Paul Harris Fellow and a Sydney University John Lowenthal Medallist.

 In addition to being Director of the Australian War Memorial Dr Nelson is a Distinguished Visiting Fellow at ANU; Member of the Australian Genome Project Advisory Board; Patron of Lifeline ACT; Patron of Trish MS Research; Patron of the Weary Dunlop Foundation; Patron of the NSW RSL and Services Clubs; Patron of the Commando Welfare Trust; Ambassador for Legacy Australia; Ambassador for the Invictus Games Sydney 2018; ambassador for Soldier On and ambassador for the Defence Reserve Forces Council.

 Dr Nelson is married and has three adult children; his interests include Australian military history, music, motorcycles, and tennis.